harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### Does Harness SAML work with any SSO provider?

-Yes, Harness provides support for OKTA and Azure Onelogin out of the box, but you can add any custom SSO with Harness.
+Yes, Harness provides support for Okta and Azure Onelogin out of the box, but you can add any custom SSO with Harness.
 All you need is the Harness SAML endpoint URL and SAML metadata file.

 ### Can I use multiple SAML and SCIM apps with Harness?